Amazon vs Shopify: Who Is Winning The Online Competition?

 As businesses had to shut their doors, thousands were forced to accelerate their online operations by setting up e-commerce stores within months or even weeks.
 Shopify became the go-to platform for independent retailers to easily connect their online and offline operations.

-Shopify allows retailers, small or large, physical or online, to set up their own online stores and sell directly to the end consumers around the world.
-Through thousands of free and paid Shopify apps, provides all-in-one solutions from inventory management to customer service at an affordable cost.
+Shopify allows retailers, small or large, physical or online, to set up their own online stores and sell directly to end consumers around the world.
+Through thousands of free and paid Shopify wholesale apps, provides all-in-one solutions from inventory management to customer service at an affordable cost.

-In their full year 2020 financial results, Shopify reported a 54% Year-over-Year increase in purchases from its new merchants, compared to 38% the year before in 2019, showing clear signs of heightened consumer interest in online shopping.
+In their full-year 2020 financial results, Shopify reported a 54% year-over-year increase in purchases from its new merchants, compared to 38% the year before in 2019, showing clear signs of heightened consumer interest in online shopping.

 Over 80% of Shopify merchants are expecting revenue growth in 2021, shows a survey conducted by the HelpCenter app.